 While featured snippets in Google appear equally across mobile and desktop, they’re particularly important for mobile searches where screen space is limited, and voice searches where Google can only return one result.

-When it comes to optimising for voice search, this is by far the best strategy you’ve got – and here’s how you can do it.
+When it comes to optimising for voice search, this is by far the best strategy you’ve got but featured snippets are valuable for all searches, especially thanks to the visual format and content preview that aims to provide instant answers.

 To find out which questions your target audiences are asking, start by jotting down all the obvious questions that come to mind, or exporting them from your keyword software.
 Apollo Insights has a function to identify questions, so we can use that for a quick starting point: